priyankatuladhar/cicd-workshop-demo/README.md

-# cicd-workshop-demo
+# CI/CD Workshop Demo
-🚀 Learn to automate your deployments!
-Sample project for a CI/CD session with GitHub Actions &amp; Docker.
+Learn to automate your deployments!
+Sample project for a CI/CD session with GitHub Actions &amp; Docker.🚀